asaniczka/Upwork-Job-Scraper/README.md

 The ecosystem is designed with cost efficiency in mind:

-- The Authenticator Lambda caches tokens in PostgreSQL to minimize repeated fetches from the Zyte API.
+- The Authenticator Lambda caches tokens in PostgreSQL to minimize repeated fetches from the Zyte.
 - The Job Fetcher Lambda operates on a scheduled basis, reducing the frequency of API calls to the Upwork Job Board.
 - The Data Enrichment Service augments job postings without requiring constant fetching from the Upwork API, allowing for enhanced data quality while managing costs effectively.